Undergraduate courses search

 The combination of English and history uniquely positions you to interrogate a variety of literary texts and place them within their historical, social and political contexts.
 Both subjects offer modules that explore literary and historical cultures, from the medieval period up until the contemporary moment.

-Study across the breadth of chemistry with our accredited course.
-Explore topics at the cutting edge of chemistry and gain the fundamental knowledge that every chemist needs for a successful career.
+Study across the breadth of chemistry with our accredited MChem Chemistry course.
+Gain the fundamental knowledge that every chemist needs for a successful career and work in one of our leading research groups on a project.

-Study across the breadth of chemistry with our accredited course.
-Explore topics at the cutting edge of chemistry and gain the fundamental knowledge that every chemist needs for a successful career.
+Study across the breadth of chemistry with our accredited MChem Chemistry course.
+Gain the fundamental knowledge that every chemist needs for a successful career and work in one of our leading research groups on a project.

 This three-year course covers the foundational legal subjects and combines them with a thorough study of the principles of criminology.